HliasOuzounis/Ai-Guess-the-elo/README.md

   <img src="/elo_ai/models/rating_ranges/Graphs/predictions.png" alt="predictions rating ranges model">
 </p>

 On this graph we can see 2000 of the 6000 predictions made.
 The closer to the red line (perfect matching) a dot is, the better the prediction.
-Points that fall between the two green lines have a difference of less than 200 points.
-There we find around 55% of the data.
+Between the green lines is 50% of the data.
 Additionally, 90% of the predictions are between the two purple lines, 500 points difference.
 This makes sense considering a bad game by a 1700 player could resemble a game of a 1200 player.
 Conversely, a good game by a 1200 could be mistaken for a 1700.

 The points follow the lines pretty closely meaning the model has understood the differences between a good and a not so good player and can make predictions accordingly.
 It's clear though that the model has some troubles predicting low elo games and very high elo games.
 For games <1000 elo, the model tends to overestimate the player and for games >2600 it tends to underestimate them.
 The tradeoff is a good modeling of the middle of the rating ladder.

-Considering the variance of a players strength, these results are pretty good.
-        size mismatch for dense_layer2.weight: copying a param with shape torch.Size([16, 64]) from checkpoint, the shape in current model is torch.Size([39, 64]).
+Keeping in mind that a player's strength was modeled as a normal distribution, according to the 68-95-99 rule, we should expect 68% of the predictions to fall within one standard deviation from the mean, 95% within two and 99% within three.
+In reality, the model's predictions fall 67% of the time within one standard deviation (280 points) from the true elo of the player, 94% within two and 98.7% within three.
+That means the model is very close to the expected accuracy.

-These results can be found in the [jupyter notebook](/elo_ai/models/rating_ranges/lstm_train_rating_ranges.ipynb) that was used.
+These results can be found in the  [jupyter notebook](/elo_ai/models/rating_ranges/lstm_train_rating_ranges.ipynb).

 ## Usage